rmccart5/rmccart5/README.md

 # Hi there!
 Welcome to my Intro to Data Science profile! 👨‍🔬
 I am **Rory McCarthy**, a Sophomore at the University of Notre Dame.
 I am a Finance major with minors in Data Science and History.
 I am an eager learner, and I can't wait to implement my data science skillset into all that I do.
 I will use this portfolio to keep track of all of my Data Science projects throughout the semester and beyond!
 This semester, I will be working on a variety of data science projects and expanding my knowledge and abilities in the field.
+By the end of the semester, I hope to be comfortable dealing with large data sets and portraying the information to audiences.

 ## A bit about me...
 + **Hometown**: Atlanta, Georgia 🍑